golioth/golioth-zephyr-sdk/samples/settings/README.rst

 On your host computer open a terminal window, locate the directory that contains the sample folder (i.e., ``~/zephyr-nrf/modules/lib/golioth``).
 We will build it without assigning any Golioth credentials, and this sample automatically builds for MCUboot.
-Build and flash examples are below (remember to put the device in bootloader mode):
+Build and flash examples are below:

 .. code-block:: console